cbyn/bitpredict/README.md

 This is the percent change from the current midpoint price to the average of trade prices in the previous X seconds.
 Offsets of 30, 60, 120, and 180 are used to create four separate features.

 #### Aggressor
 This is measure of whether buyers or sellers were more aggressive in the previous X seconds.
 A buy aggressor is calculated as a trade where the buy order was more recent than the sell order.
 A sell aggressor is the reverse.
-The total volume created by sell aggressors is then subtracted from the total volume created by buy aggressors.
+The total volume created by sell aggressors is subtracted from the total volume created by buy aggressors.
 Offsets of 30, 60, 120, and 180 are used to create four separate features.

 #### Trend
 This is the linear trend in trade prices over the previous X seconds.
 Offsets of 30, 60, 120, and 180 are used to create four separate features.